×

 • Mixed Media: Easily combined with other drawing tools without overwhelming the paper.

-Each type of charcoal offers distinct benefits and limitations, making them suitable for different styles and techniques.
+Each type of charcoal offers distinct benefits and limitations, making it suitable for different styles and techniques.
 Understanding these differences while drawing with charcoal can help you decide which type best suits your needs.
 Experimenting with each variety can also expand your creative repertoire and reveal unexpected techniques.

 2. Consider Your Drawing Style